Jagnate/Learning-Journey-Application/README.md

 # Learning-Journey-Application
-This is the group project of EBU6304 Software Engineering 2023！
+🚀This is the group project of EBU6304 Software Engineering 2023！

 This project is designed by Group 12.